springbok104/Powershell-Archive/README.md

-# 🛠️ PowerShell Tools
+## 🗃️ PowerShell Archive

-An older collection of scripts I've put together to automate processes - from file watching to Active Directory onboarding.
-These aren't shiny demos; they’re solutions built around real needs and use cases.
-Some are still handy.
-Most are commented, scoped, and readable… with a few quirks.
+An older set of scripts built to solve real problems, from onboarding users in Active Directory to monitoring file behavior across machines.
+These aren’t demo-perfect but they’re functional, focused, and often surprisingly handy.
+Most are scoped, commented, and readable… quirks and all.

 ---

 ## 📁 Repository Structure

-### `current-utility-scripts`
-Useful, active, and ready for reuse or learning.

 | Script     | Description     |
 | ------------- | ------------- |